 General Agriculture Scholarships.
 These scholarships will be awarded to students majoring in agriculture with preference to those entering APSU for the first time.
-Awards will be based upon GPA, ACT scores, school and community activities, and financial need.
+Awards will be based upon ACT scores, school and community activities, and financial need.
 Awards may vary in amount.
-For more information contact the School of Agriculture and Geosciences, APSU Box 4607, telephone (931) 221-7272.
+For more information contact the Agriculture Department, APSU Box 4607, telephone (931) 221-7272.